By iNaturalist

 Seek by iNaturalist

-Families, nature enthusiasts, and students who want to learn about local biodiversity through an accessible, kid-safe, and privacy-conscious tool.
+For families, nature enthusiasts, and students who want to learn about local biodiversity through an accessible, kid-safe, and privacy-conscious tool.

-What Is Seek by iNaturalist?
+What is Seek by iNaturalist?

 Uses computer vision to identify plants, animals, and fungi in real-time via the camera